stevenkarlie201877/SIT313-PROJECT2/README.md

-Which is a IOS platform running App.
+Which is a cross platform running App.
 Thanks